aunoy-23eyes/aunoy-23eyes/README.md

 - 👋 Hi, I’m @aunoy-23eyes
 - 👀 I’m interested in technology
-- 🌱 I’m currently learning chemistry
+- 🌱 I’m currently studying chemistry

 <!---
 aunoy-23eyes/aunoy-23eyes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.